Brighton East by Dave & Matt Smith (4mm scale, EM gauge)

 site with the main structure being based on the Barry Building at Sussex General Hospital.

-For more information on how Brighton was built see the layout thread on RMweb:
+For more information on how Brighton was built, see the layout thread on RMweb:

-Information for Exhibition Managers
+Exhibition Managers Notes

 Contact: Dave Smith

 Tel: 07808 912188

 - Model (size)

 - Transport: 20p per mile for single car, layout and (2) operators.
 However due to work commitments, occasionally a second car is required - this is not normally known until close to the show.